-We encourage all new children to visit the school before starting.
-For children/young people with SEND we may visit them in their pre-school or nursery setting to gain a better understanding of their needs.
+We encourage all new children to visit the school before starting, where possible.
+Online meetings may be used if required.
+For children/young people with SEND, we may visit them in their pre-school or nursery setting to gain a better understanding of their needs.
 Reception staff speak with every pupil's pre-school setting before the pupil starts school in September.
 Individual meetings where pupil and parents are able to meet their Reception teacher are arranged in June/July prior to starting school.